syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRangeSlider/Labels-Customization.md

 ---
 layout: post
-title: Label Support for Syncfusion RangeSlider control for Xamarin.iOS
+title: Label Support for Syncfusion® RangeSlider control for Xamarin.iOS
 description: This section provides the details about how to set label and their positions in RangeSlider control for Xamarin.iOS
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: RangeSlider
 documentation: ug
 ---